-Use a ruler to accurately measure and set the control throw of each control surface as indicated in the chart that follows.
-If your radio does not have dual rates, we recommend setting the throws at the high rate setting.
+Use a Great Planes AccuThrow[TM] (or a ruler) to accurately measure and set the control throw of each control surface as indicated in the chart that follows.
+If your radio does not have dual rates, we recommend setting the throws at the low rate, or sport rate setting.